maindotmarcell/blockchain-fees/README.md

 # Blockchain Fee Estimator

 This is a simple tool to estimate the fee for a transaction on a blockchain.
-It currently supports Bitcoin.
+It currently supports Bitcoin, BSC, Ethereum and Solana.

 ## Usage